electric-sql/electric/website/blog/posts/2022-05-20-relativity-causal-consistency.md

 ### Embracing causal consistency

-Here on earth right now, causal consistency -- and specifically the [transactional causal consistency that ElectricSQL is based on](https://legacy.electric-sql.com/docs/reference/consistency) -- is the strongest possible consistency mode for a coordination-free, local-first system.
+Here on earth right now, causal consistency &mdash; and specifically the [transactional causal consistency that ElectricSQL is based on](https://legacy.electric-sql.com/docs/reference/consistency) &mdash; is the strongest possible consistency mode for a coordination-free, local-first system.

 Embracing it allows you to develop local-first systems that fit the world more naturally than consensus based systems and, as a result, eliminate complexity and dissonance from mapping a total order onto a fundamentally concurrent and relativistic world.